chasedooley/Math-Problem-Generator/README.md

 1. Complete main program

-2. Build translation to Latex, MathJax

-3. Consider support for solutions
+2. Build an API or build-in a web-based app

 ## What I've Learned